-Introductory Spanish II (3) Introduction to the Spanish language and cultures.
-Prerequisite: SPN 1141 or permission of instructor.
-SPN 2241 Intermediate Spanish I (3) Development of basic language skills in Spanish.
-Prerequisite: SPN 1142 or permission of instructor.
-Intermediate Spanish II (3) Development of basic language skills in Spanish.
-Prerequisite: SPN 2241 or permission of instructor.
-Advanced Spanish I (3) Development of advanced language skills in Spanish with emphasis on aural comprehension conversation, reading, and composition.
-Prerequisite: SPN 2242 or permission of instructor. comprehension, SPN 3333 Advanced Spanish II (3) SPN 2242 SPN 3332 Development of advanced language skills in Spanish with emphasis on aural comprehension. conversation, reading, and composition.
+SPN 3351 Spanish Culture on Location II (3-TBA) Local orientation followed by study in a Spanishspeaking environment.

+Prerequisite: Permission of instructor.

+SPN 3370 Selected Topics in Spanish (3) Selected topics generally not covered in other Spanish courses.
+May be repeated for credit.
+Prerequisite: SPN 2242 SS 4481 or permission of instructor.

+SPN 4448 Spanish Literature I (3) Selected authors, periods, or genres in the literature Prerequisite: SPN 2242 or permission of instructor.
+SPN 4449 Spanish Literature II (3) Selected authors, periods, or genres in the literature of Spanish-America.
 Prerequisite: SPN 2242 or permission of instructor.
-SPN 3350 Spanish Culture on Location I (3-TBA) Local orientation followed by study in a Spanishspeaking environment.
-Prerequisite: Permission of instructor. - SPN 3351 Spanish Culture on Location II (3-TBA) Local orientation followed by study in a Spanishspeaking environment.
-Prerequisite: Permission of instructor. - SPN 3370Selected Topics in Spanish (3) Selected topics generally not covered in other Spanish courses.
-May be repeated for credit.
-Prerequisite: SPN 2242 or permission of instructor. - SPN 4448 Spanish Literature I (3) Selected authors, periods, or genres in the literature of Spain.
-Prerequisite: SPN 2242 or permission of instructor. - SPN 4449 Spanish Literature II (3) Selected authors, periods, or genres in the literature of Spanish-America.
-Prerequisite: SPN 2242 or permission of instructor. - SPN 4451 Spanish Culture and Civilization I (3) Geography, history, cultural achievements, institutions, and daily life of Spain.
-Prerequisite: SPN 2242 or permission of instructor. - SPN 4452 Spanish Culture and Civilization II (3) Geography, history, cultural achievements, institutions, and daily life of Spanish-American cultures.
-Prerequisite: SPN 2242 or permission of instructor. - SPN 4491-92 Guided Independent Research (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research. - SPN 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
-SS 4499 SOCIAL SCIENCE COURSES (SS) - SS 3375 Introduction to Social Science Inquiry (3) Principles of pure and applied research for the social sciences.
-Special emphasis is given to the types of research methods employed by social scientists including survey techniques, field research, quasiexperimental designs and analytical procedures currently used in the social sciences.
-Prerequisite: general studies math. - SS 3376 Statistical Applications of Social Science Inquiry (3) A detailed description of what social scientists do with the information they gather.
+SPN 4451 Spanish Culture and Civilization I (3) Geography, history, cultural achievement institutions, and daily life of Spain.
+Prerequisite: SPN 2242 or permission of instructor. achievements, SPN 4452 Spanish Culture and Civilization II (3) achievements, Geography, history, cultural institutions, and daily life of Spanish-American cultures.
+Prerequisite: SPN 2242 or permission of instructor.
+SPN 4491-92 Guided Independent Research (1 to 3 credit hours per course per semester) Additional information indexed under Independent Study and Research.
+SPN 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information indexed under Independent Study and Research.
+SOCIAL SCIENCE COURSES (SS) SS 3350 Social Science Study Abroad (1-3) Supervised investigation of relevant topics in social sciences through travel study abroad or within the interior of the United States.
+Prerequisites: Applicable Survey courses and permission of the instructor.
+SS 3375 Research Methods in the Social Sciences(3) Principles of pure and applied research for the social sciences.
+Special emphasis is given to the types of research methods employed by social scientists including survey techniques, field research, quasi-experimental designs and analytical procedures currently used in the social sciences.
+Prerequisite: ENG 1102 or equivalent Statistics in the Social Sciences (3) SS 3376 A detailed description of what social scientists do with the information they gather.
 Particular attention is given to descriptive and inferential statistics, the relationship between research and policy, evaluation research, and research ethics.
-Prerequisite: General studies math. - SS 3377 Spatial Applications of Social Science Inquiry (3) Continued detailed description of what social scientists do with the information they gather.
-Particular attention is given to mapping data using geographic information systems, a technology with a wide range of applications.
-SS 4474 Internship in Secondary Social Science Education (9) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
+Prerequisite: General studies math.

+SS 4450 Selected Topics (3) Designed as a vehicle for the exploration of topics of current interest within the major discipline of social Internship in Secondary Social Science Education (9) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
 The Professional Internship Program provides the student with the opportunity to conduct classes and assume the role of a teacher while receiving supervision from a classroom teacher and a university supervisor for a period of one full semester.
 The student will demonstrate skills of the informed, reflective decision maker throughout the internship experience.
 Prerequisite: admission to TEP.
 Co-requisite: SED 4454.
 Methods and Materials for the Secondary Teacher (3) A survey of teaching methods and materials appropriate for teaching in the content areas for grades 6-12.
 Topics addressed will include teacher evaluation in the public schools, collaboration with special education teachers, and lesson planning formats.
-In addition, teachers, and lesson planning formats.
 In addition, teaching methods, selections organization and use of history/social science materials for grades 6-12 will be covered in detail.
 A professional laboratory experience is included in this course.
 Prerequisite: admission to TEP.